SPEED0U/Statify/README.md

 With this Discord bot you can easily manage your **Need for Speed: World** server and get **stats** of course!
 As this project is **open-source** you're free to do modifications and pull requests.

+The bot is for the moment working only with [Soapbox Reloaded Core](https://github.com/SBRW-Reloaded/reloaded-sbrw-core)

 ### Configuration
 Duplicate the `settings.example.json` file and rename it to `settings.json` then fill **every** parameters (details below).